stephenathel/gawxm/README.md

  The branch named "main-algebra" contains only the Geometric Algebra (GA) while the branch named "examples-and-extras" has GA examples and relativity extras.

+ The GRTAF manuscript may be incorrectly described by AI as using an asymmetric metric connection, whereas it is only the affine connection that is asymmetric.

+ This work may now be archived to 'read only'.